What is EFT?

 What Are Your Qualifications

 I’m a Certified EFT Practitioner with AAMET International and Professional Certified Life Coach.
-I have over 15 years experience in the personal development field.
-I practice Official EFT as taught by Gary Craig in his Gold Standard EFT tutorial.
+I have more than 15 years experience.
+I practice EFT as taught by Gary Craig in his Gold Standard EFT tutorial.
 I am a member of Gary’s Optimal EFT peer support group.

 How is EFT percieved by conventional medicine?